Humancannonball/DevOps-project/README.md

 This folder contains high-level Terraform definitions for provisioning AKS and related Azure resources.

-Before running Terraform, you must set up a remote backend to store your state.
-This involves creating the necessary backend resources (resource group, storage account, and container) manually and then importing them into Terraform state.
-Alternatively, you may initially configure a local backend and later migrate your state to a remote backend.

 ## Purpose and Contents

 The purpose of this project is to provide a comprehensive solution for managing Kubernetes clusters using Flux.
 The project contains the following components: